pietrop/rake_markdown_writing/README.markdown

+# rake_markdown_writing - DRAFT

+What is this?
+It's a way to speed up (academic) writing  with markdown.

-# How to use
+## How to use

+To use, cd into the drafts folder, and simply run `rake`, that's it.

-How to use `rake` to export and convert markdown using pandoc, into word and pdf.
+This will export and convert all markdown file with extension `.md` using pandoc, into word and pdf.

-this rake script scports all the files in the draft folder with extension `.md`.
+It also generates bibliography, using a bibtext file specied in the file's header, for references mentioned in the markdown files as `[@uk_trade_and_investment_landscaping_2015]` (similar to zotero word plugin).

+Using `doc_style/reference.docx` you can specify the style of the word document.

+And you can also add images...

 ## project file structure